A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: Deep Learning Techniques for Relation Extraction

 \subsubsection{\textbf{Convolutional Neural Networks (CNNs) \& Recurrent Neural Networks (RNNs)}}

-CNNs \cite{yuan2019cross,Chen2020JointEA} effectively learn local and position-invariant contextual representations. \citeauthor{zeng2014relation} \shortcite{zeng2014relation} were almost the first to use a convolutional deep neural network (CNN) for RE.
+CNNs \cite{zeng2014relation,zeng2015distant,shen2016attention,yuan2019cross} effectively learn local and position-invariant contextual representations.
+For example, \citeauthor{zeng2014relation} \shortcite{zeng2014relation} were among the first to use a convolutional deep neural network (CNN) for RE.
 It encodes the meaning of sentences not explicitly represented in the input representation. \citeauthor{zeng2015distant} \shortcite{zeng2015distant} utilized a piecewise CNN model to scale hidden vectors for each word.
-Then the obtained feature vectors are used to determine the relations through a feed-forward layer with a softmax function.
-The work by \cite{wang2016relation} proposed a CNN architecture with multi-level attention to improving relation extraction, which achieves a high F1 score on SemEval 2010 dataset. \citeauthor{shen2016attention} \shortcite{shen2016attention} incorporated a combination of the CNN model and an attention network, which extracts the global features and attentive features in the sentence. \citeauthor{lin2016neural} \shortcite{lin2016neural} exploited CNN models with a bi-linear attention layer for multi-instance relation extraction.
-The idea is to apply attention over a bag of independent sentences to extract the relation between the entities.
-To some extent, the attention layer is applied to multi-gate the noisy samples in the bag obtained by distant supervision. \citeauthor{yuan2019cross} \shortcite{yuan2019cross} adopted a piecewise-CNN (P-CNN) to consider the specific situation in RE, which composes of a convolutional layer and a Piecewise Max-pooling layer \cite{phi2019distant}.
+The obtained feature vectors are then used to determine the relations through a feed-forward layer with a softmax function. \citeauthor{shen2016attention} \shortcite{shen2016attention} incorporated a combination of the CNN model and an attention network, which extracts the global features and attentive features in the sentence. \citeauthor{yuan2019cross} \shortcite{yuan2019cross} adopted a piecewise-CNN (P-CNN) to consider the specific situation in RE, consisting of a convolutional layer and a Piecewise Max-pooling layer \cite{phi2019distant}.
+Overall, CNNs are good at capturing local features within a sentence.
+However, CNNs may not capture long-distance dependencies efficiently, which is crucial in understanding complex sentence structures in RE tasks.